 “I’m really disappointed with you.
 Everyone.
 Staff as well.
 It takes guts to leave the streets.
 Everyone has their own story.
 But everyone here continues the abuse.
 Abuser, abused, enabler, whatever your role, this is your last chance to break the cycle of exploitation.
 Either you learn how to trust and love in this life, or you’ll end up on the margins, hated or hating yourselves.
 I won’t allow it.
 I’m calling out the abusers.
 If they refuse to change, they will be kicked out of this program.
 I am calling out the enablers, the staff who encourage or look the other way.
 If they don’t find it in their hearts to start protecting you, they will leave as well.
 And I call out the abused, for not standing up for themselves and for others who are also victims.
 You have no hope.
 We will find a way to energize the strength in your hearts to resist the abuse.
 When we are done here today, everyone will be changed.
 For the better or the worse, it’s up to you.

-“My best friend Jace died when he was 15 at the hands of his abusive older brother.
+“My best friend Jace died when he was 15, shot by his abusive older brother.
 Until he learned to stand up for himself, his life was miserable.
 His parents wanted to send him to drug rehab, not to help him, but to get him out of their lives.
 He stood up to them, with the help of his friends.
 We discovered he had incredible musical talent.
 He got the kids in our neighborhood to form a band.
 He taught us to play from our hearts.
 It was so much fun.
 When he died, it affected so many people.
 10,000 came to his tribute.
 We played for six hours.
 It inspired Jace’s Place.
 We kept his spirit alive, coming to St Patrick’s last Easter.
 I saw him resurrected.
 We went to Times Square and brought 80 kids to be sheltered.”
 Looking up, I expected to see shock and worry among the kids.
 The only reaction was from the angry staff members who glared at me.
 It was going to be a heavy task to get these kids to break the cycle of abuse.

 “I didn’t know that the abuse would follow you here.
 I now know what is going on.
 Jace and I will fix this before you leave the room.
 It will go like this.
 I will pick out those kids who remain hard-hearted and untrusting.
 The remaining kids will vote on whether the hard-hearted ones are abusers.
 Those who receive abuser votes will be given a chance to open their hearts to Jace.
 He will find the love there they still have and leave a part of his love.
 You will learn who can be trusted or not.
 Those who remain, either hard-hearted or closed off, will be helped to find love in their hearts.
 They will be paired with others who are trusting, learning from them to first trust themselves and then to trust others.
 Those who reject Jace will be placed at other agencies and leave today.
 The same will be done for staff.
 Any staff member who is an abuser or enabler will leave immediately.
-Those who are unsure if they are open-hearted and trusting will be asked to accept Jace into their hearts, much as you accept Jesus as a child.
+Those who are unsure if they are open-hearted and trusting will be asked to accept Jace into their hearts, much as you accepted Jesus as a child.
 It is all about trust.
 If Jace trusts you, you will decide who stays.
 Many of you have a hard time trusting, yourself or others.
 Jace will teach you how to trust.”